AnyFetch/developers.anyfetch.com/guides/tutorials/subcompanies.md

 layout: doc
 ---

-In this guide, we'll create multiple compartments (*subcompanies*) for our data,  using one master token.
+In this guide, we'll create multiple compartments (aka *subcompanies*) for our data,  using one master token.

 The example use case will be Dropbox-like storage: each customer requires a separate index to store documents, and you want to provide search in those documents.